FuelLabs/sway/docs/src/sway-program-types/libraries.md

 }
 ```

-Libraries are composed of just a `Forc.toml` file and a `src` directory, unlike contract Sway projects which usually contain a `tests` directory and a `Cargo.toml` file as well.
+Libraries are composed of just a `Forc.toml` file and a `src` directory, unlike contracts which usually contain a `tests` directory and a `Cargo.toml` file as well.
 An example of a library's `Forc.toml`:

 ```toml
 [project]